scottbennettislandtravel-star/aws-cloud-practitioner-portfolio/03 EC2 Basics/README.md

 This allowed secure access while keeping SSH restricted to My IP.

 ## Key Learning
-EC2 Instance Connect may require broader SSH access depending on AWS source IPs Using SSH locally provides more control and aligns with security best practices Security group rules must be carefully configured to balance access and security
+- EC2 Instance Connect may require broader SSH access depending on AWS source IPs
+- Using SSH locally provides more control and aligns with security best practices
+- Security group rules must be carefully configured to balance access and security

 ## Security Considerations
-SSH access was restricted to My IP to reduce exposure HTTP access was open to the internet to allow public access to the website Key pair permissions were secured using chmod 400
+- SSH access was restricted to My IP to reduce exposure
+- HTTP access was open to the internet to allow public access to the website
+- Key pair permissions were secured
-In production, additional controls such as HTTPS, load balancers, and IAM roles would be implemented
+- In production, additional controls such as HTTPS, load balancers, and IAM roles would be implemented

 ## Evidence
 ### EC2 Instance Overview